nyx-fuzz/libnyx/README.md

 <img align="right" width="200"  src="logo.png">
 </p>

-libnyx is a library that allows you to simply build hypervisor based snapshot fuzzers.
-Using libnyx, managing multiple vms and snapshots as well as the communication with the code running in the VM becomes a matter of a handful of lines of code.
+libnyx is a library that allows you to simply build hypervisor-based snapshot fuzzers.
+Using libnyx, managing multiple VMs and snapshots as well as the communication with the code running in the VM becomes a matter of a handful of lines of code.
 At the moment, libnyx can be used via a simple C interface or from a rust library.

 ## Bug Reports and Contributions